 Round Indicators: Good For Bite Detection But That’s All

 Despite being the most popular indicators on the market and the ones that are most recommended by other websites, I’m not a fan of any of the round single color indicators.

 Round indicators can come in balloon-style filled with air or they can be made from cork or balsa wood.

 They do float well, and they can cast pretty good, and they are easy to put on and take off, and they do detect a strike well, but that’s it.

-If you want to be an average fly angler that just wants to cast out and watch your indicator go, these are great for that, but don’t expect them to help you catch more fish.
+If you want to be an average fly angler that just wants to cast out and watch your indicator go, these indicators are great for that purpose, but don’t expect them to help you catch more fish.

-They don’t help you control your speed very well, and they don’t work well for detecting the bottom or to tell you that you are dragging your fly, and they are not good for determining your angles or where your fly is.
+This type of indicator won’t help you control your speed very well, and they don’t work well for detecting the bottom or to tell you that you are dragging your fly, and they are definetly not good for determining your angles or help you determine where your fly is.